samarthg2001/OrangeHRM-Selenium-Automation-Framework/README.md

 🔹 Project Overview

 This project demonstrates a real-time, industry-level Selenium automation framework for the OrangeHRM Demo Site .
-It covers end-to-end login, dashboard verification, and admin module functionalities, including positive and negative test scenarios.

-The framework is built using Java, Selenium WebDriver, TestNG, and Maven, and follows Page Object Model (POM) for maintainability and scalability.
+It covers end-to-end login, dashboard verification, and admin module functionalities, The framework is built using Java, Selenium WebDriver, TestNG, and Maven, and follows Page Object Model (POM) for maintainability and scalability.

 🔹 Features